How to Become a Digital Nomad: 9 Things to Consider

 Learn more: 10 Ways Digital Nomads Work Effectively from Anywhere

-Alternatively, you could travel to Bali, Miami, or Tokyo and stay in one of the Roam locations that offers traveling professionals a space to both co-live and co-work.
-There’s even something called Nomad Cruise that’s designed specifically for digital nomads who want to work at sea.
+Alternatively, you could travel to Bali, Miami, or Tokyo and stay in one of the Roam locations, which offer traveling professionals a space to co-live and co-work.
+There’s even something called Nomad Cruise, which is designed specifically for digital nomads who want to work at sea.
 Here are some other questions you’ll want to take into account.

 Planning Digital Nomad Work: 9 Details to Consider